ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 bird_pops_long$species.name <- paste(bird_pops_long$genus, bird_pops_long$species, sep = " ")
 ```

 We can tidy up the data a bit more and create a few new columns with useful information.
-Whenever we are working with datasets that combine multiple studies, it's useful to know when they each, what their duration was, etc. Here we've combined all of that into one "pipe" (lines of code that use the piping operator `%>%`).
+Whenever we are working with datasets that combine multiple studies, it's useful to know when they each started, what their duration was, etc. Here we've combined all of that into one "pipe" (lines of code that use the piping operator `%>%`).
 The pipes always take whatever has come out of the previous pipe (or the first object you've given the pipe), and at the end of all the piping, out comes a tidy data frame with useful information.

 ```r
 # *** piping from from dplyr